 Peugeot Partner Tepee review

-Euro NCAP haven't crash tested the Partner Tepee but the Citroen Berlingo Multispace on which it's based has a four-star rating.
-ABS, brake assist and a passenger and driver's airbag are fitted as standard to all versions.
-Top-of-the-range Outdoor models also get side and curtain airbags as standard.
+The Partner Tepee hasn’t been crash tested by Euro NCAP, but the Citroen Berlingo Multispace on which it's based has a four-star rating.
+ABS, brake assist and a passenger and driver's airbag are fitted as standard to all versions, while top-of-the-range Allure models also get side and curtain airbags as standard.

 Peugeot performed well in the 2015 Driver Power survey – placing 10th out of 32 manufacturers, and has jumped up eighteen places in three years.
 The Partner didn’t feature specifically, but the engines, gearboxes and electrics are shared with the commercial Partner and Berlingo Multispace – as well as other models in the PSA range, which should help lower the risk of problems.